Financial Self-Sufficiency

 How is our county doing?

-The cities of Lawrence and Lynn had the highest percentages of residents living below the poverty level at 19% and 14%, respectively, including 6% and 7% of residents in extreme poverty.
-Since 2012-16, poverty decreased 8 percentage points in Lawrence and 6 points in Lynn.
+The cities of Lawrence and Lynn had the highest percentages of residents living below the poverty level at 17% and 13%, respectively, including 6% of residents in extreme poverty in each.
+Since 2015-19, poverty decreased 5 percentage points in Lawrence and 3 points in Lynn.

 How do we compare to similar counties?

-Though Essex County had the highest percentage of residents with incomes under the poverty level in 2017-21, at 9%, the comparison counties were all very similar, with Middlesex, MA, Lake, IL, and Westchester, NY at 8%.
-There were slightly higher proportions of residents at the upper end - at or above the 300% of poverty - in Middlesex (74%) and Westchester (71%), while Lake (68%) was fairly similar to Essex.
+Though Essex County was tied with Westchester County for the highest percentage of residents with incomes under the poverty level in 2020-24, at 9%, the comparison counties were all very similar, with Middlesex, MA, and Lake, IL at 8%.
+There were higher proportions of residents at the upper end - at or above the 300% of poverty - in Middlesex (74%) and Westchester (71%), while Lake (68%) was fairly similar to Essex.

 Notes about the data